zer0conf/erc721-snapshot/readme.md

 ### contractAddress

-Address of your ERC20 token.
+Address of your ERC721 contract.

 ### fromBlock